Haworthia cymbiformis (Haw.) Duval var. cymbiformis

 Haworthia cymbiformis prefers a sunny to half-shady environment.
 It grows best in sandy-gritty soil that is dry or moderately moist.
-The growing season of these plants is usually during the summer rainfall months .
+The growing season of these plants is usually during the summer rainfall months.
 If the plants are watered during the wrong time of the year, they may be killed.
 Occasional watering is required accompanied with systemic insecticides.
-This will keep the plant free of mealy bugs, which are the plant's main pests.
+This will keep the plant free of mealy bug, which is the plant's main pest.
 Plants are propagated by dividing rhizomes.
-It can also be propagated from leaf cuttings--allow the cut surface to callous over before planting.
+It can also be propagated from leaf cuttings: allow the cut surface to callous over before planting.
 To propagate plants from seed, sow directly after the season's last frost.

 - Pienaar, K. 1987.
 The A-Z of garden flowers in South Africa .
 Struik Publishers, Cape Town.

 - Pooley, E. 1998.
 A field guide to wild flowers KwaZulu-Natal and the Eastern region.
 Natal Flora Publication Trust, Durban.

 - Pooley, E. 2003.
 Mountain flowers, a field guide to the flora of the Drakensberg and Lesotho.
 The Flora Publication Trust, Durban.